gStarhigh/pro1/README.md

 ## Testing tools used
 - I have tested the site in Chrome Dev tools.
+- I have tested the site on different browsers using my PC.
-- I also tested the site on my phone (Nothing phone 1)
+- I have tested the site on my phone (Nothing phone 1) using chrome.

 ## Commit history
 - The commit history for this website can be found on Github: (https://github.com/gStarhigh/pro1/commits/main)